RyanTonerCode/Pathfinding-Tutorial/README.md

-# C# Pathfinding-Tutorial
+# An Introduction to Pathfinding in C#

-This tutorial features useful applications of pathfinding algorithms and servers as introduction to pathfinding and graph theory in general.
+This repository features useful applications of pathfinding algorithms and serves as introduction to pathfinding and graph theory in general.

 The following algorithms have been implemented in this tutorial:
 1. Breadth-First Search